ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 ## Abstract
 Elastic signature (ES) aims to sign data with a human friendly secret.
-The secret can be verified fully on-chain and is not stored anywhere.
+The secret will be verified fully on-chain and is not stored anywhere.
 A user can change the secret as often as they need to.
 The secret does not have a fixed length.
 The secret will be just like password, which is a better understood concept than private key.
 This is specifically true for non-technical users.
 This EIP defines a smart contract interface to verify and authorize operations with ES.

 ## Motivation
 What would a changeable "private key" enable us?
 For years, we have been looking for ways to lower on-boarding barrier for users, especially those with less technical experiences.
 Private key custody solutions seem to provide an user friendly on-boarding experience, but it is vendor dependent and is not decentralized.
 ES makes a breakthrough with Zero-knowledge technology.
-It generates signature on client side.
-The verification will be done in a smart contract.
+Users generate proof of knowing the secret and a smart contract will verify the proof.

 ## Use case
-ES is a new signature algorithm.
+ES is an alternative signing algorithm.
 It is not an either-or solution to the private key.
-It is designed to serve as an additional signing mechanism to the private key signature.
+It is designed to serve as an additional signing mechanism on top of the private key signature.
-- It can create a double signed message to provide double securities (Elastic sign + private key sign).
+- A DeFi app can utilize ES into their transfer fund process.
+Users will be required to provide their passwords to complete the transaction.
+This gives an extra protection even if the private key is compromised.
-- It can be used as a plugin to smart contract wallet, like Account Abstraction (EIP 4337).
-Decentralized Password instead of private key, more users can get into Ethereum.
+- ES can also be used as a plugin to a smart contract wallet, like Account Abstraction (EIP 4337).
+A decentralized password is picked instead of the private key.
+This could lead to a smooth onboarding experiences for new Ethereum Dapp users.

 ## Specification